Vermont parcel data downloads and services can be found at the Vermont Open Geodata Portal!

 The current state of Vermont’s parcel data (from a statewide perspective) is inconsistent and fragmented.
 Some towns have current data that meets the state data standard (see link below), but many are either out of date or don’t contain elements that make it easier to combine with neighboring towns, and a few towns don’t have digital parcel data.

 Beginning in the fall of 2013, representatives of state agencies, regional planning commissions, nonprofits (VLCT), and professional organizations (VSLS, VALA) have been meeting to discuss how to make consistent, up-to-date, statewide parcel data a reality in Vermont.
 That group eventually became the Enterprise Geospatial Consortium’s (EGC) Parcel Workgroup.
-The efforts of that group and leadership at the Agency of Transportation and the Agency of Commerce and Community Development resulted in the legislation that was passed in 2016.
+The efforts of that group and leadership at the Agency of Transportation and the Agency of Commerce and Community Development resulted in the Transportation Bill passed in 2016 by the Vermont Legislature containing language to create the Program (link to statute)